-Right-wing UK tabloids think 'woke' Google hates them… are they right?
+Sun and Mail Online think they get buried in Google search rankings

 A search for “our Yorkshire farm” on Google found three articles based entirely on The Sun’s reporting outranking it on the top stories carousel.

-Sun insiders complain that Sun exclusives are continually pushed out of the first few news results on Google search within a few hours, and research seen by Press Gazette appears to support this view,.
+Sun insiders complain that Sun exclusives are continually pushed out of the first few news results on Google search within a few hours, and research seen by Press Gazette appears to support this view.

 On 25 June, The Sun published an exclusive revealing health secretary Matt Hancock’s secret affair with an aide.